leochangzliao/ICMEGC2019/README.md

 # ICMEGC2019
-technical details for our method
+technical details of our method